neondatabase/website/content/docs/serverless/serverless-driver.md

 ---
 title: Neon serverless driver
 enableTableOfContents: true
+subtitle: >-
-subtitle: Learn how to connect to Neon from serverless and edge environments over HTTP or WebSockets
+  Learn how to connect to Neon from serverless and edge environments over HTTP or WebSockets
+updatedOn: '2023-09-05T15:00:04Z'
 ---

 The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.